 Skip to content

-A home mortgage refinance is a move that essentially replaces your current mortgage loan with a new one.
+A home mortgage refinance is when you replace your current mortgage with a new one.

-If interest rates have dropped below your current rate, you want to pay off your loan sooner or tap the equity in your home to help pay for renovations, medical bills, college tuition, or high credit card debt.
+If interest rates have dropped below your current rate, it’s often a good idea to consider refinancing.
+With a refinance, you can pay off your loan sooner or tap into your home’s equity to help pay for renovations, medical bills, college tuition, or high credit card debt.

-As with your current mortgage loan, you have lots of options when it comes to refinancing, and each one comes with its own pros and cons.
+As with your current mortgage, you have lots of options when it comes to refinancing, and each comes with its own pros and cons.

-Make sure you fully evaluate all your options — as well as the costs and long-term implications they come with — before deciding which route to take.
+Make sure you fully evaluate all your options — as well as the costs and long-term implications — before deciding which route to take.

 Option 1: A Rate and Term Refinance

-This is the most common type of refinancing, and it can help you change the term of your loan (meaning how long you have to pay it off), the rate of the loan (how much you pay in interest), or both.
+This is the most popular type of refinance.
+It can help you change the term of your loan (how long you have to pay it off), the rate of the loan (how much you pay in interest), or both.

 Rate refinances:

-These can be a good idea if market interest rates drop below the rate on your current loan.
-By refinancing to that lower rate (if your credit qualifies you for it), you could potentially save thousands in interest over the lifetime of your loan.
+Rate refinances can be a good idea if market interest rates drop below the rate on your current loan.
+By refinancing to that lower rate, you can reduce your monthly payments and potentially save thousands in interest over the life of your loan.

 Term refinances: